-Thursday, April 10 By this time you should have chosen your project.
+Tuesday, April 12 By this time you should have chosen your project.
 Turn in a 2-3 paragraph write-up of what you want to do, and why; list several sources (at least 3), and describe how you plan to go about completing the project.
+Tuesday, June 7 Your completed project is due.